top of page

 2024-04-12 Update, we have released to tool to exploit this vulnerability without going through quite so many steps.
 This tool can be found on github, https://github.com/CR-DMcDonald/voipire/ .

 RTP sessions can be highjacked from RTP proxies by sending a RTP packet to the right port. rtpnatscan is the only tool I know which does this, sending four packets just containing rtp headers, scanning ports to find and redirect RTP.
-While rtpnatscan is smart enough to detect the resulting stolen audio stream, theres no way to save or listen to it.
+While rtpnatscan is smart enough to detect the resulting stolen audio stream, there is no way to save or listen to it.
 But as pentester or security professional you'll want to listen to it so you can figure out if the RTP streams are encrypted or not, which makes a massive difference the severity of the issue.

 SIP Vicious Pro, a VOIP testing tool reportedly does allow this, but the price is difficult to justify.
 At the time of writing the listed price is €800 a month, plus an additional €800 one off mandatory training course.
 This comes to €10,400 for the first year.